- Home

 Risks of stomach surgery

-As with any major operation, surgery for stomach cancer has risks.
-Your surgeon will talk to you about the risks and complications of stomach surgery.
-These may include infection, bleeding, damage to nearby organs, or leaking from the joins between the small bowel and either the oesophagus or stomach.
-Some people’s heartbeat can become irregular, but this usually settles in a few days.
+Your surgeon will talk to you about the risks of surgery.
+These may include infection, bleeding, or leaking from the joins between the small bowel and either the oesophagus or stomach.
+You will be monitored for side effects.
+For more on this, see What to expect after surgery.

 → READ MORE: Having a feeding tube